 The how is important for questions around “what works”.
 This means that this data standard is sufficiently well specified to support the representation of gold-standard impact measurement (there is a space for everything); but it does not oblige or mandate social purpose organizations to populate all the fields.

 This standard provides a flexible, reputable standard for representing impact models and impact data electronically.

 This is a quick study guide for people who are new to the Common Impact Data Standard.

 Questions about how the Common Impact Data Standard could work for your social purpose organization?
 Contact us: [email protected]

 Data standards tell you what to record and how to represent it.

 Impact Software Developers Aligned with the Data Standard

 The Common Impact Data Standard is embedded into social impact software offered by these developers.
 This allows social purpose organizations to access the standard without becoming data scientists.
 When looking for an impact data tracking tool, look for one that is aligned with the Common Approach.

 We need a system that enables us to have everything feed into a report or some kind of centralized database, because it’s not always obvious what each of our individual data points is telling us about our impact on a larger scale.

-The Common Impact Data Standard is almost complete
+The Common Impact Data Standard